facebookarchive/FBMemoryProfiler/README.md

 ## About

-This library shows how `FBAllocationTracker` and `FBRetainCycleDetector` can cooperate together, and how they can be used in real app.
+This library shows how `FBAllocationTracker` and `FBRetainCycleDetector` can cooperate Together, and how they can be used in real app.

 It uses [FBAllocationTracker](https://github.com/facebook/FBAllocationTracker) to gather information about the objects.
 It supports [generations](https://github.com/facebook/FBAllocationTracker#generations) and [retain cycle detection](https://github.com/facebook/FBRetainCycleDetector).